-This is the process where our bodies will move to burning fat for fuel instead of carbohydrates.
+This is the process where our bodies will burn fat for fuel instead of carbohydrates.

-If you’re new to the keto diet, you might be reading and hearing about how you need to start consuming more sodium than what you were previously on a standard carb-full diet.
+If you’re new to the keto diet, you might have heard that you need to consume more sodium than what you were previously on a standard carb-full diet.
 This has people wondering: is it safe?

 In this article, we’re going to take a look at why your body requires more sodium on the keto diet and whether it is safe or not.